CarloSaccone/timeline/README.md

 * support to multidimensional datasets (=> more timeline rows on the same chart)
 * support to color customization (data-driven) for events and bars
 * improved timescale visual helpers (added vertical lines for "Now" and timescale steps)
-* print chart as image (credits to: http://bl.ocks.org/battlehorse/1333906)
+* save chart as image (credits to: http://bl.ocks.org/battlehorse/1333906)

 ## Output